pvint/fade9685/README.md

 # fade9685

-Basic CLI application for controlling LEDs over I2C on a Raspbery Pi or similar device (Most testing is being done with a Pi Zero Wireless)
+Basic CLI application for controlling LEDs over I2C on a Raspbery Pi or similar device connected to a PCA9685 device (Like the Adafruit PWM driver board)
+(Most testing is being done with a Pi Zero Wireless).
+Written in C and designed to be small, light and fast.

+I use this along with ha-bridge (https://github.com/bwssytems/ha-bridge) to easily control lighting with my Amazon Alexa device.

 ## DEPENDENCIES